 Course Title Credits Grade/Sem

-Varies by sele ected degree
+Varies by sele cted degree

-Upper division n credits required 36
+Upper division credits required 36

-(some GFC M division credit ISU courses may transfer as upper s)
+(some GFC MSU courses may transfer as upper division credits)

 TOTAL PARK UNIVERSITY CREDITS: 60

 Up to 75 credits from GFC MSU may be applied toward graduation requirements at Park University.
 Residency requirements are 30 hours at Park, with 15 hours in major core.